mitre-atlas/atlas-website/public/content/ai-security-101.md

 We [updated ATLAS in Fall 2023](https://www.mitre.org/news-insights/news-release/mitre-and-microsoft-collaborate-address-generative-ai-security-risks) to incorporate a new LLM focus that includes real-world case studies of adversarial attacks.
 In addition to this ATLAS work, we recommend [this external list](https://llmsecurity.net/) of LLM security related papers, articles, and tools for those interested in learning more.

-A strong list of LLM security related papers, articles and tools can be found [here](https://llmsecurity.net/).

 ##### Hardware Security